-Out of all the small appliance questions I get, one of the most often asked is “What’s the difference between a pressure cooker like the Instant Pot, a multi-cooker, and a rice cooker?”
+One of the most common small appliance questions you’ll hear is, “What’s the difference between a pressure cooker like the Instant Pot, a slow cooker, and a rice cooker?”
 They all sound similar and they can perform similar functions, so are they essentially the same appliance with a different name?

 To show you the difference between each, let’s take a look at each type of cooker.